Nafeesat Rabiu-Adebayo · PhD · PMP · PMI-ACP · AWS Cloud Practitioner

 Book · Published 2026

 A translated and annotated collection of over 300 classical Arabic aphorisms.
 Centuries of wisdom on character, knowledge, and governance made accessible to contemporary readers.
+Purchase on Amazon.

 Recognition & Scholarship